productteams/kaldi-hugo-cms-template-archcabin/site/content/products.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 main:
-  heading: Great coffee with no compromises
+  heading: Great Housing with few compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We hold our chouses to the highest standards from the first screw to the last shingle.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we’re meticulous and transparent about each step of the ArchCabin's journey.
+We personally visit each farm that supplies the wood used to make Archcabins to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
     alt: A close-up of a paper filter filled with ground coffee